 America’s fiscal health and economic strength are closely linked.
 Building a solid fiscal foundation supports a strong and prosperous American economy.
 Putting our nation on a more sustainable long-term fiscal path will give our economy the best chance to succeed.
 A strong fiscal foundation creates the conditions that encourage growth, enabling an environment with greater access to capital, increased public and private investments, enhanced business and consumer confidence, and a solid safety net.
 These factors, in turn, create a more vibrant economy, with rising wages and greater productivity and mobility for America.

 One of the most damaging effects of rising debt is rapidly growing interest costs.
 Under current law, CBO projects that interest payments on the debt will more than quadruple over the next 30 years, climbing from 1.4% of GDP in 2016 to 5.8% in 2046.
-By 2022, CBO projects that interest costs alone could exceed what the federal government has historically spent on R&D, nondefense infrastructure, and education combined; by 2050, they could be more than two times historical spending on those investments, as a share of GDP.
+By 2046, CBO projects that interest costs alone could be more than two times what the federal government has historically spent on R&D, nondefense infrastructure, and education combined.